ebi-ait/covid-excel-utils/README.md

     - `python3 ./cli.py examples/blank_uploader_tool_metadata_v2_raw_reads.xlsx`

 ## Output:
-The cli will add any errors in validation or submission into the original excel file as notes, styling the cell's red.
+The cli will add any errors in validation or submission into the original excel file as notes, styling the cells red.

 ### Example Console Output:
 ```